CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/transport.md

 Set or remove the start/end point of playback looping.

 The start/end point markers displayed in the ruler can be moved by dragging (hold down the left mouse button).
-If you hold down the ++alt++ key while dragging, the marker will automatically be attached to the closest second (or bar, depending on the time base of the ruler).
+Hold down ++alt++Alt and drag to attach the marker to the closest second (or bar, depending on the time base of the ruler).

 ### Auto scroll